 Political correctness has no place in the military

 The Western world has made great strides when it comes to feminism, but gender equality shouldn’t be a factor when people’s lives are at risk.
 A yearlong Marine Corps study found that all-male units were faster, more lethal, and able to evacuate quicker than integrated units of men and women.
 Sources claim that the military is easing fitness standards because the female soldiers can’t meet them; lowering such standards hurts the institution as a whole.
 Female soldiers also have higher potential to be targeted for enemy attacks.
 Enemies don’t care about political correctness, and if letting women serve in combat units poses a threat to the safety of all soldiers, then providing equal opportunity to men and women must come second.

 Don’t fix what isn’t broken

-The Bottom Line: While some women deserve to join military combat units and could have a lot to contribute, the mixing of the sexes has potential to compromise all soldiers’ safety.
+The Bottom Line: While some women deserve to join military combat units and could have a lot to contribute, the mixing of the sexes has the potential to compromise all soldiers’ safety.
 Do you think women belong in combat units?